MonashDeepNeuron/HPC-Training/src/chapter2/structs.md

 >
 > - Structures do not support methods.
 > - Elements in a structure a layed out contiguously ie. each element is right next to each other.
+> - The size of a structure can be obtained normally using `sizeof`.